Ocugen Inc. (OCGN) Shares Up Despite Recent Market Volatility

 Analysts’ Opinion of OCGN

-Many brokerage firms have already submitted their reports for OCGN stocks, with Mizuho repeating the rating for OCGN by listing it as a “Buy.”
-The predicted price for OCGN in the upcoming period, according to Mizuho is $5 based on the research report published on August 23rd of the previous year 2022.
+Many brokerage firms have already submitted their reports for OCGN stocks, with Chardan Capital Markets repeating the rating for OCGN by listing it as a “Buy.”
+The predicted price for OCGN in the upcoming period, according to Chardan Capital Markets is $3.50 based on the research report published on March 01st of the current year 2023.

-ROTH Capital, on the other hand, stated in their research note that they expect to see OCGN reach a price target of $8.
-The rating they have provided for OCGN stocks is “Buy” according to the report published on June 15th, 2022.
+Mizuho, on the other hand, stated in their research note that they expect to see OCGN reach a price target of $5.
+The rating they have provided for OCGN stocks is “Buy” according to the report published on August 23rd, 2022.

-Cantor Fitzgerald gave a rating of “Overweight” to OCGN, setting the target price at $4.50 in the report published on June 02nd of the previous year.
+ROTH Capital gave a rating of “Buy” to OCGN, setting the target price at $8 in the report published on June 15th of the previous year.

-During the last 5 trading sessions, OCGN fell by -9.63%, which changed the moving average for the period of 200-days by -54.18% in comparison to the 20-day moving average, which settled at $1.1274.
-In addition, Ocugen Inc. saw -24.92% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OCGN rose by +2.21%, which changed the moving average for the period of 200-days by -52.40% in comparison to the 20-day moving average, which settled at $1.0896.
+In addition, Ocugen Inc. saw -23.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading